Pull content into a module

 Numerical by title (ascending or descending)

 Use this if the first character in the title is a number.
-For example, 1 Course and 2 Course.
+For example, 1 Session and 2 Session.
 Note this doesn’t work if the first character is a letter.
-For example, Session 1 and Session 2 will not sort numerically.
+For example, Session 1 and Session 2 do not sort numerically.